 - 1 tablespoon extra virgin olive oil or a bit more for drizzling on top

-In a medium sauce pot, combine the apples, cider vinegar, brown sugar, onions, ginger, mustard seeds, cloves, and red pepper flakes.
+In a medium sauce pot, combine the apples, cider vinegar, sugar, onions, ginger, mustard seeds, cloves, and red pepper flakes.
 Bring to a boil over medium-high heat.
 Reduce heat to medium and cook for about 45 minutes to 1 hour stirring occasionally.
 Remove from heat and stir in lemon zest and juice.
 Stir in raisins.
 Taste and adjust for spice and salt.

 Allow mixture to cool, pour into a mason or canning jar.
 Drizzle about a tablespoon of EVOO or enough to cover the top of the chutney.
 Chutney will keep for 2 weeks in refrigerator and up to 6 months in the freezer.

 - If using coconut sugar, grind in a spice grinder.
 The finer sugar crystals will dissolve faster to create a smoother chutney.

 - Crushed red pepper flakes differ in spice level depending on freshness and variety.
 Start with 1 teaspoon at a time and add based on your spice preference.